UK challenger banks: who’s who (and what’s their tech)

 Contis Group describes itself as “the home of alternative banking and payment solutions”.

-The company was set up as a pre-pay in 2007, received its e-money licence in 2010 and started offering its own debit card products in 2012.
+The company was set up in 2007, receiving its e-money licence in 2010.
+It started offering its own debit card products in 2012.

 It offers credEcard – a current account for consumers that comes with a Visa debit card, online e-account facilities and a mobile app.